vacuumlabs/babel-plugin-extensible-destructuring/README.md

 ```

 This machinery is necessary for bigger projects to be able to move safe-mode gradually: You can use
-'safe' destructuring, but `optin` only those files, that are already written with this in mind.
+'safe' destructuring, but `optin` only those files, that are already written with
+no-undefined-policy in mind.

 ## Under The Hood